gonner22/AIPG-GenHub/README.md

   - `MODEL_NAME`: See list of models supported [Model List](to be added), take note of required VRAM.
   - `GPU_MEMORY_UTILIZATION`: If you are running out of memory, consider decreasing this value
+  - `HF_TOKEN`: Your hugging face token, If you are using a gated model like llama 3.

 For the complete list of environment variables, please refer to [here](/docker/.env).
 These represent the default configuration, which can be further customized based on individual user requirements and hardware specifications.